thbal/Balmorel_PlanetaryBoundaries/README.md

+#Balmorel including Planetary Boundaries

+This folder contains the code and data used ofr the study _Exploring configurations of a European energy system within the planetary boundaries_.

+##Description of the branched
+Main : Balmorel main code without Planetary Boundaries
+NetZero:  Model for the scenario Net Zero
+PBCO2:  Model for the scenario PBCO2
+PlanetaryBoundaries :  Model for the scenario PB8 MagicFuel : Model for the scenario Sufficiency

 # Balmorel

 The Balmorel energy system model.
 Data is included in the [Balmorel_data repository](https://github.com/balmorelcommunity/Balmorel_data), which we recommend cloning to base/ for version control of both base data and framework.
 Note: The cloned folder should be renamed from "Balmorel_data" to "data" to function properly.